xusophia/DataSciFinalProj/README.md

 graph

+Our Vanilla Policy Gradient agent was able to cross the 200 point benchmark for zero-mean noise with sigma = 0.05 at roughly 5200 episodes.
+In comparison to the DQN agents, VPG required nearly ten times the number of episodes to reach our reward benchmark.
+This can be attributed to VPG’s architecture, since “on-policy” methods learn from its trajectory (action and rewards) on its current policy gradient, rather than learning from different actions in the case of DQNs.
+VPG also appears to reduce its variance more on its path to convergence in comparison to DQNs.
+This suggests that although VPG requires more episodes, it increases in stability compared to DQNs as it reaches convergence.

+Vanilla Policy Gradient training with sensor noise ~ N(u=0, sigma = 0.05):

+graph

+Interestingly, even with a noise standard deviation of 0.5, VPG was able to converge in roughly 5200 episodes.
+This contrasts from DQNs, which were unable to converge in the same number of episodes (or at all) for both noise standard deviations.
+The results suggest that VPG is much less affected by sensor noise, as well as being a more stable model toward convergence.
+Again, we also observe a tighter reward spread as episodes go on, suggesting increased stability as it nears convergence as well.

+Vanilla Policy Gradient training with sensor noise ~ N(u=0, sigma = 0.5):

+graph

 #### Sensor Noise Robustness Comparisons
 The following are the plots for agents trained with and without noise running in a noisy environment for 100 episodes: